mishide/Orthopedic_Classification/readme.md

 Data
 ========================================================

-The data for this project came from Kaggle's collection "Biomechanical Features in Orthopedic Patients.
+The data for this project came from Kaggle's collection "Biomechanical Features in Orthopedic Patients".
   <br><br>
 * 309 records after outlier removal.
   <br>